John Beauchamp (Plymouth Company): Death and legacy

 Beuchamp's will left money "to the poor of the parish of Cosgrave in Northamptonshire" where he still had relatives, and also to the poor of Reigate.
 John's children received substantial sums of money, from the sales of "Coppiehold Lands Tenements and hereditiments".
 The Beauchamp story in the New World is well documented by their American descendants, as is that of the descendants of Alice Beauchamp and John Doggett.

 His brother-in-law was Edmund Freeman, one of the founders of Sandwich, Massachusetts.
-Among his descendants are Jereboam O. Beauchamp, Noah Beauchamp, major league professional baseball player, Jim Beauchamp, and one presidential candidate, James "Champ" Clark.
+Among his descendants are Jereboam O. Beauchamp, Noah Beauchamp, major league professional baseball player, Jim Beauchamp, presidential candidate, James "Champ" Clark, and author Dan Coberly.